 The amount risked on each trade directly impacts the expected max drawdown if a trader were to suffer a worst case scenario.

-Traders with smaller accounts, or those who are new to trading, or those who prefer a higher win rate may all want to limit their risk per trade to just 1% of their entire portfolio.
+Traders with smaller accounts, those who are new to trading, or those who prefer a higher win rate may all want to limit their risk per trade to just 1% of their entire portfolio.

 Allocating the same amount of money to each trade reduces risks and increases the likelihood of long-term profitability.
 Each loss has a similar (and small) negative affect on the overall portfolio.